What is pneumonia?

 Tobacco smoke will aggravate coughing, so you should not let anyone smoke around your child.

 Children may need to be admitted to hospital for treatment.
 This is usually if they:

 - are unable to take medicine by mouth

 - have become dehydrated

-Treatment will involve antibiotics given intravenously (through a drip) if the pneumonia is thought to be caused by bacteria.
-Some children may require oxygen to help them breathe more easily.
+Children in hospital may receive antibiotics given intravenously (through a drip) if the pneumonia is thought to be caused by bacteria.
+Some children need oxygen to help them breathe more easily.
 Intravenous antibiotics can usually be switched to oral antibiotics once your child is improving.